andrewt3000/MachineLearning/README.md

    - Autoregressive LLM pretraining (next word prediction), and masked image modeling.

 ### Machine learning problems
-1. **Regression** - predicting a continuous value attribute (Example: house prices)
+1. **Regression** - predicting a continuous value attribute.
+   - Example: predicting house prices
 2. **Classification** - predicting a discrete value.
-(Example: pass or fail, hot dog/not hot dog)
    - Classification is further categorized as binary or multi-class classificaition.
+   - Binary Example: predicting pass or fail, benign or malignant, spam or not spam, hot dog or not hot dog :-)
+   - Multi-Class Example: Handwritten Digit Recognition (0 through 9)
 3. **Ranking** - predicting the relative order or preference of a set of items contextually.
    - Example: search engine results, or movie recommendations